Questions About COVID-19 Vaccination

 Vaccine availability, dose and recommended number of shots vary depending on the type of vaccine you get and your age and immune status.

 The first round of COVID-19 shots is called your “primary series” of vaccinations.
-If you’re an adult, in most cases you would start with two doses of the Pfizer vaccine (three to eight weeks apart) or two doses of the Moderna vaccine (four to eight weeks apart).
+If you’re an adult, in most cases you would start with two doses of the Pfizer vaccine (three to eight weeks apart), two doses of the Moderna vaccine (four to eight weeks apart) or two doses of the Novavax vaccine (three to eight weeks apart).
 For the primary series, experts recommend you get the same brand of shot each time.
-Your health care team can guide you on whether it’s best to get the second shot as soon as you’re eligible (particular for people 65 and older) or to wait the full eight weeks for the second vaccination.
+Your health care team can guide you on whether it’s best to get the second shot as soon as you’re eligible (particular for people 65 and older) or to wait the full eight weeks for the second Pfizer or Moderna vaccination.

 Some people require three doses for their primary series — including children ages 6 months through 4 years receiving the Pfizer vaccine and people of any age with markedly weakened immune systems receiving the Pfizer or Moderna shots.